 - You will apply business concepts and principles consistent with patient-centered care across a variety of health-care settings.
 Concepts include organizational structure and finance, budgeting, cost-benefit analysis, marketing, resource allocation, innovation and entrepreneurship.

 NURS 540 Health Promotion and Risk Reduction 4

 - At the individual and interpersonal level of care, you will explore the concepts of health promotion and risk reduction and examine evidence-based strategies that acknowledge patient-centered values and beliefs optimizing health/wellness.

 NURS 660 Clinical Systems Leadership Immersion 7/5

-- You will work with a faculty mentor to apply patient-centered leadership concepts to the development of a comprehensive care management plan for a chronic care population in this 16-week session.
+- During your 16-week Clinical Systems Leadership Immersion, you will work with a faculty mentor of your choosing to develop a comprehensive care management plan for a chronic care population utilizing patient-centered leadership concepts.

 |Total Credit Hours||44 Credits*||31 Credits*|

-For students who have not completed a college-level statistics course in the last five years, a three credit hour statistics course is required.
-Students can take this course online at the beginning of the RN to MSN degree and will graduate with 47 credits from the ADN track or 34 credits from the BSN track.
+*For students who have not completed a college-level statistics course in the past five years, a 3-credit hour statistics course is required.
+Students can take this course online at the beginning of the program and will graduate with 47 credits (ADN track) or 34 credits (BSN track).